 A lady in red.

-Nice hat, we used to have a Shetland pony cart rig like this, it was a lot of fun until my mom sold it.
+Nice hat, we used to have a Shetland pony cart rig like this, it was a lot of

 Old fire truck.